schiewe/XCFrameworkIssue/README.md

 # XCFrameworkIssue

-This repo shows two issues when using XCFramework for inter-framework dependencies with Objective-C compatibility which did not cause any problems when creating *normal* frameworks.
+This repo demonstratres two issues when using XCFramework for inter-framework dependencies with Objective-C compatibility which did not cause any problems when creating *normal* frameworks.
 It seems that the XCFramework issues can only be resolved when targeting iOS 13.0.

 In order to demonstrate the issues just build the `DerivedFramework` target with Xcode 11.0.